Deposit Protection Service > How to have a successful tenancy from start to finish > Gathering evidence

 4) Copies of any correspondence between the landlord and tenant

-Correspondence such as when repairs were reported, when they were completed, what was agreed to between parties, admissions of liability and service of notice can help the adjudicator establish a timeline of events.
+Communications showing when repairs were reported, when they were completed, what was agreed to between parties, admissions of liability and service of notice can help the adjudicator establish a timeline of events.

 5) Invoices/estimates/receipts and quotes*